 The next column to the right of “Crop and Yield Goal” is labeled “Method” and gives two application options for the recommendations that follow: “Broadcast” and “Row/Drill”.
 Broadcast refers to spreading fertilizer or lime on the surface of the soil before planting and incorporating it with subsequent tillage.
 Row/Drill refers to methods of placing fertilizer close to the seed at planting.
 The term Row means that fertilizer is placed in a “starter” band that is traditionally two inches to the side and two inches below the seed.
 The term Drill means that fertilizer is applied along with small grain seed as it is planted with a grain drill.
 For more information on applying fertilizer close to the seed, see the University of Minnesota Extension publication Use of Banded Fertilizer for Corn Production.

 The next column is labeled “Lime #ENP/A” and the recommended rate is 2000 pounds of ENP per acre using a broadcast application.
 ENP stands for Effective Neutralizing Power.
-Giving the lime recommendation in ENP units provides a uniform way of expressing the lime requirement, because there are a variety of liming materials on the market that differ in their purity, their particle size distribution, and their neutralizing capacity in the soil.
+Giving the lime recommendation in ENP units provides a uniform way of expressing the lime requirement, because there are a variety of liming materials on the market that differ in purity, particle size distribution, and neutralizing capacity in the soil.
 The analysis on the label of a liming material will tell you the pounds of ENP per ton of the product.
-Crops differ in their optimum pH and liming rates differ accordingly.
+Crops differ in their optimum pH, and liming rates differ accordingly.
 For corn, the lime requirement is designed to raise soil pH to 6.0.
 For more information on liming and liming materials, see the University of Minnesota Extension publications Lime Needs in Minnesota and Liming Materials for Minnesota Soils.

 The next two columns in the RECOMMENDATIONS section are labeled “P2O5 lb/A” and “K2O lb/A”.
 Phosphate (P2O5) and potash (K2O) are the terms and chemical formulas used to express the amounts of phosphorus and potassium in a fertilizer recommendation.
 The fertilizer recommendation for phosphate is 50 lb/acre broadcast or 25 lb/acre row/drill.
 The fertilizer recommendation for potash is 50 lb/acre broadcast or 30 lb/acre row/drill.
-Row (or band) application of phosphate and potash close to the seed permits the use of lower rates of fertilizer for some crops (corn, wheat, and barley) that result in equivalent yields compared to higher rates of broadcast fertilizer.
+Row (or band) application of phosphate and potash close to the seed enables the use of lower rates of fertilizer for some crops (corn, wheat, and barley) while resulting in equivalent yields when compared to higher rates of broadcast fertilizer.
 Band application of phosphate and potash is especially effective when soil conditions are cold and wet at planting.
 For more information on phosphate and potash fertilization of corn, see the previously cited University of Minnesota Extension publications Fertilizing Corn in Minnesota and Use of Banded Fertilizer for Corn Production.
 For information on phosphate and potash fertilization of crops besides corn, see the sections on various other crops in the previously cited bulletin Fertilizer Recommendations for Agronomic Crops in Minnesota.